zhanksun/zhanksun.github.io/_pages/service.md

 -->

-*[MSOM]: Manufacturing & Service Operations Management *[POMS]: Production and Operations Management Society *[POM]: Production and Operations Management
+*[xxx]: Manufacturing & Service Operations Management *[xxx]: Production and Operations Management Society *[xxx]: Production and Operations Management
 *[xxx]: the University of Hong Kong
 *[xxx]: the University of North Carolina
 *[xxx]: National University of Singapore